The Glenbrook: History

-The Glenbrook and its sister, #3, The Tahoe were built to haul cordwood and lumber from Glenbrook, Nevada on the east shore of Lake Tahoe to Spooner Summit, at the crest of the Carson Range.
+The Glenbrook and sisters Tahoe and 3 were built to haul cordwood and lumber from Glenbrook, Nevada on the east shore of Lake Tahoe to Spooner Summit, at the crest of the Carson Range.
 At the summit, the logs and lumber were put in a flume which carried it to the south end of Carson City.
-There it was loaded onto flatcars of the Virginia & Truckee Railroad which carried it to Virginia City for use in construction of the town, as mine timbers, and as boiler fuel.
+There it was loaded onto flatcars of the Virginia and Truckee Railroad which carried it to Virginia City for use in construction of the town, as mine timbers, and as boiler fuel.

+In late 1886, the C&TL&F purchased G. W. Chubbuck's Lake Valley Railroad in Bijou, California.
+This included the Porter locomotive Santa Cruz, and No. 3 was moved to Bijou soon afterward.
+Briefly, that engine was given the number 1, and Glenbrook received the number 4.
+Around this time it also had an injector mounted on the engineer's side, which it retained until late 1891 when No. 3 struck a cow in Lake Valley.
+Since then, Glenbrook has carried No. 3's crosshead pump.